Every single day, your weak homepage is

 Getting to the root of your customers' motivations?

-Are you offering your potential customers what they desire most from their work or life?
-Do you understand their biggest problems?
-Their boldest hopes?
-Their grandest dreams?
+Are you offering your potential customers what they desire from their work or life?
+Do you understand their problems?
+Their struggles?
+Their needs?

 Speaking to those motivations in simple, precise, and utterly compelling language?

 Are you writing copy that speaks directly to those desires?
-That shows them you that you understand their problems?
-That you share their hopes, fears, and dreams?
+That shows them you that you understand?
+That you FEEL THEIR PAIN?

 Connecting those motivations to a persuasive story that sells your product?

-Are you showing your potential customers exactly how your product will help them become better versions of themselves?
+Are you showing your potential customers exactly how your product will help, and how it fits into their lives?